What makes the Aberdeen Music Festival unique?

 - The Committees review, consult and update the festival classes annually

 The Association awards a number of trophies to encourage performers and has a number of funds established for the purpose of making small monetary prizes.

-The Music Festival has bursaries available to a promising student in each of the piano and vocal sections.
-In 2017, as a result of sponsorship from Gordon Bell Pianos and the Bon Accord Rotary Club, prizes were given to the two overall winners of the Challenge Recitals.
+The Music Festival has two bursaries available to a promising student in each of the piano and vocal sections.

 The Association continually explores ways in which prizes can be used to promote its objectives and inspire performers.
 Examples have included complimentary tickets to concerts in the city and consultation lessons at a local music school.